VoronDesign/Voron-Hardware/STM32_Mini12864/README.md

     │ │                                                                     │ │
     │ └─────────────────────────────────────────────────────────────────────┘ │

-Note that when switching between MCU architectures it is important to run "make clean" before a "make build".
+Note that when switching between MCU architectures it is important to run "make clean" before a "make".
 This prevents any strange build errors.

     make clean
-    make build
+    make

 ## Firmware Flashing